TimberCreekComputerScience/getting-to-know-github-SozinSol/README.md

 12

-The one thing about me that is interesting is my name is Christian Lalachan with a middle initial as D.
+The one thing about me that is interesting is my name is Christian Lalchan with a middle initial as D.

 ## What is the read me all about